 - Siuslaw National Forest – Popular hiking destination in Oregon.
 Features large meadows and fabulous 360-degree views of the Coast Range and the Willamette Valley.

-- Eugene – Charming college town and birthplace of Nike.
+- Eugene – Charming college town and the birthplace of Nike.
 Full of quaint boutique shops and cool cafes.

 - Portland – Vibrant, progressive city.
 A foodie paradise.
 Home to awesome coffee, a fabulous art scene and the iconic Saturday Market.